ADD CONDITION

 Overdosage

 In cases of overdose, it is crucial to seek medical help or contact a Poison Control Center immediately.
-Symptoms of overdose may vary depending on the specific product ingested, but general recommendations include monitoring for any adverse reactions and providing supportive care as needed.
+Symptoms of overdose may vary depending on the specific product ingested, but common recommendations include monitoring for any adverse reactions and providing supportive care as needed.

 Nonclinical Toxicology